PedroNogacz/conversor-2esp/README.md

 not match the expected format.
 This helps confirm the converter link is working and that Modbus frames are preserved inside the DNP3 wrapper.

+Each board logs the command name based on the table in `tabela_modbus_dnp3.md` so the meaning of every request is shown.
+Only the startup time of the sender and both converters is printed; later messages omit timestamps.

 ### Translation overview

 The Modbus ESP32 includes simple routines that wrap Modbus frames inside a